-The Western Hemisphere Travel Initiative (WHTI) states that all citizens of Bermuda, Canada, Mexico, and the US must present a passport or another form of valid and accepted documentation to enter or leave the US.
+The Western Hemisphere Travel Initiative (WHTI) states that all citizens of Bermuda, Canada, Mexico, and the U.S. must present a passport or another form of valid and accepted documentation to enter or leave the US.

 What is a WHTI Document?

-A US citizen coming back into the US from Bermuda, the Caribbean, Canada, or Mexico must have an enhanced driver’s license.
+A US citizen coming back to the US from Bermuda, the Caribbean, Canada, or Mexico must have an enhanced driver’s license.
 They may also have a Trusted Traveler Program card or a US passport or passport card.

-There are special groups that aren’t necessarily must present one of these cards or licenses.
+Some special groups mustn’t necessarily present one of these cards or licenses.
 This includes the US and Canadian children under age 16 who are entering by land or sea.
 Hence, they may use a birth certificate for sea or land crossings.
 There are also exceptions and other forms of documentation that can be used.